Operator models and analytic subordination for operator-valued free convolution powers: Introduction

 and a similar condition for matrix amplifications, on an appropriate domain.
 (In the scalar-valued case, the completely positive maps $\bC \to \bC$ are just multiplication by elements of $[0, \infty)$, and so this extends the usual notion of free convolution powers.)

-Shlyakhtenko exhibited in \cite{Shlyakhtenko2013} a construction of $\eta$-convolution powers: given $\cB$ and a completely positive map $\eta : \cB \to \cB$ he produces an operator $V$ living on a free Fock space so that whenever $\mu$ is a $\cB$-valued distribution realized by a variable $X$ free from $V$ (in a potentially larger space), $V^* X V$ has distribution $\mu^{\boxplus\eta}$.
+Shlyakhtenko exhibited in \cite{Shlyakhtenko2013} a construction of $\eta$-convolution powers: given $\cB$ and $\eta : \cB \to \cB$ such that $\eta - \id_{\cB}$ is completely positive, he produces an operator $V$ living on a free Fock space so that whenever $\mu$ is a $\cB$-valued distribution realized by a variable $X$ free from $V$ (in a potentially larger space), $V^* X V$ has distribution $\mu^{\boxplus\eta}$.

 Our first main theorem, Theorem~\ref{thm: realization}, gives conditions for an operator $V$ which guarantee that, when $V$ is free from $X$ which has distribution $\mu$, the distribution of $V^*XV$ is $\mu^{\boxplus\eta}$.
 Shlyakhtenko's construction satisfies the conditions of our theorem, but the properties we demand are weaker than those needed for the proof used in \cite{Shlyakhtenko2013}.
 In particular, this allows us to construct a suitable operator $V$ living on $\cB\oplus \cB\otimes_{\eta-\id}\cB$ (see Lemma~\ref{lem:amodel} and the preceding discussion), and to make the connection to the scalar case more explicit.
 The main stroke of our proof is as follows: writing $\nu$ for the distribution of $V^*XV$, we show that $\eta\circ R_\mu$ satisfies the functional equation defining $R_{\nu}$ in terms of its Cauchy transform $G_\nu$, implying that $\nu = \mu^{\boxplus \eta}$.
 This approach is inspired by the proof of the additivity of the (scalar) $R$-transform over $\boxplus$ given by Haagerup \cite[\S 3]{Haagerup1997} and Lehner \cite[Theorem 3.1]{Lehner2001}, which was also adapted to the operator-valued case by Dykema \cite[Lemma 4.5]{Dykema2006}.